BhushGb/Asciidoc-project/README.md

 # Radio Communication – An Asciidoc Project

-The article provides an overview of the radio communication process
+The article provides an overview of the radio communication.

 ## Project Overview